 I love using these Unstopables in my linen closet because it keeps the linens smelling nice and fresh without having to actually use the beads in the washer.
 (FYI – these can cause build up in your washer, which can lead to mold and mildew.
 So, I find it best to use them in the sachets).

 These are also great for making sachets to use in men’s and boy’s drawers.
-They typically won’t want a fragrance oil sachet, but don’t seem to mind the Downy scent.
-I stick a few in my boy’s sock and underwear drawers. 😉
+They typically don’t want a fragrance scented sachet but don’t seem to mind the Downy scent.
+I stick a few in my boy’s sock and underwear drawers.

 Tips: try mixing different beads together to create a unique fragrance.
 When they begin to lose their scent, pour them into a spray bottle of water and use them to lightly mist your decor fabrics.